 The overarching characteristic of God is not judgment, but rather love.
 God is a compassionate God desiring that none perish but all come to the saving knowledge of Jesus Christ.
 That is why forgiveness is so freely given and so easily received.
 Forgiveness can be obtained by believing on the Lord Jesus Christ.
 Not through our works can our broken relationship be restored, but through the precious blood of Jesus Christ.
 Paul said in Romans, "For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father."
-(Romans 8:15) This is a scripture passage we examined in our Sunday school lesson on May 26th.
-We can call upon God as our Father!
+(Romans 8:15) We can call upon God as our Father!